SimonBerens/GraphicsFinal/README.md

 * If you don't provide enough arguments to commands, things will probably not go well.

-* If you want you can cause an infinite loop by making equations rely on eachother
+* If you want you can cause an infinite loop by making equations rely on each other